AAT vs Courts

 If the Courts find that the decision was correctly decided and the law was correctly applied, the case/application will be dismissed for judicial review.

-Find out more about the AAT’s role, power, and jurisdiction.
+Find out more about the ART’s role, power, and jurisdiction.